adamedx/adamedx.github.io/_posts/2019-01-09-Microsoft-Graph-via-PowerShell.md

     $tokenResponse = invoke-webrequest -method POST -usebasicparsing -uri $tokenUri -body $tokenRequestBody -headers @{'Content-Type'='application/x-www-form-urlencoded'} -erroraction stop
 ```

-That's it -- a 200 response will include an [idtoken](https://www.oauth.com/oauth2-servers/openid-connect/id-tokens/), [refresh token](https://auth0.com/learn/refresh-tokens/), and our core goal in this exercies, the [access token](https://www.oauth.com/oauth2-servers/access-tokens/).
+That's it -- a 200 response will include an [idtoken](https://www.oauth.com/oauth2-servers/openid-connect/id-tokens/), [refresh token](https://auth0.com/learn/refresh-tokens/), and our core goal in this exercise, the [access token](https://www.oauth.com/oauth2-servers/access-tokens/).

+### Step 2d: Deserialize the access token in the response

-The response itself is in JSON, and contains all 3 tokens, so in the sample we deserialize it to more easily get at the access token, using something like the following:
+The response itself is in JSON, and contains all 3 (id, access, and refresh) tokens, so in the sample we deserialize it to more easily get at the access token, using something like the following:

 ```powershell
 $tokens = $tokenResponse | ConvertFrom-JSON $tokenResponse